The Latest: Michigan State says Engler needs to resign now

 EAST LANSING, Mich.
 (AP) — The Latest on the resignation of interim Michigan State University President John Engler (all times local):

-Michigan State University trustees garnered applause after voting to force the immediate resignation of the university’s interim president.
+Michigan State University faculty members are supporting the appointment of a former dean to lead the university following the resignation of John Engler.

-John Engler submitted his resignation letter Wednesday, saying he’d resign next week after making controversial comments about some victims of former sports doctor and convicted sexual abuser Larry Nassar.
+Engler was pushed to step down as interim president after making controversial comments about some victims of former sports doctor and convicted sex abuser Larry Nassar.
+Engler said Wednesday that he’d resign next week, but the Board of Trustees voted Thursday to make the resignation immediate .

-The Board of Trustees voted Thursday to make the resignation immediate.
-Trustee Kelly Tebay says “a wrong has been righted today.
-I’m sorry it took so long.”
+The board appointed Satish Udpa to replace him.
+Udpa is the school’s executive vice president for administration and spent seven years as the dean of the College of Engineering.

-The former Michigan governor was brought in to help the university following the Nassar scandal.
-Engler had resisted past calls to step down.
-But the final straw came last week when he said Nassar’s victims had been in the “spotlight” and were at times “still enjoying … the awards and recognition.”
+Udpa is being praised by at-large members of Michigan State’s Steering Committee and Faculty Senate.
+They called Udpa “a respected member of the MSU community” and thanked him for accepting the challenge of leading the school.